 Ingredients: Bell peppers, zucchini, mushrooms, olive oil, balsamic vinegar, salt, pepper.

-Directions: Toss vegetables in olive oil, balsamic vinegar, salt, and pepper.
-Preheat the grill to medium heat and grill vegetables for about 4-5 minutes per side until tender and slightly charred.
+Directions: Toss veggies in oil, vinegar, salt, and pepper.
+Grill on medium heat about 4–5 minutes per side till tender and charred.

 4.2 Unique Grilled Recipes